-Search continues for Hazard man pulled away by currents at Laurel Lake
+‘Just imagine if it was your own’: family and officials continue search for man missing at Laurel Lake

-LAUREL LAKE, Ky.
-(WYMT) - Monday marks the second full day of searching for a man who went missing will swimming at Laurel Lake.
+Monday marks the second full day of searching for a man who went missing while swimming at Laurel Lake.

 Saturday at about 4 p.m., Tyler Russell was pulled by currents in the lake caused by water being released at the spillway.